 3. API Documentation

-On the other hand, there is the API documentation that is important for developers as it provides detailed information on what services the API offers, how to use it properly, and how to interact with the API, functions, methods, and parameters.
+On the other hand, API documentation is important for developers, as it provides detailed information on the services the API offers, how to use it properly, and how to interact with it, including functions, methods, and parameters.

 Software technical documentation example: Brightdata API documentation